Understanding the Section 199A Business Income Deduction

 - Twenty percent of qualified business income plus twenty percent of qualified REIT dividends and partnership income (publicly traded)

 As with many tax benefits, this deduction is limited above a certain income level.
-In the case of the 199A pass-through, the limits begin at $157,500 if single ($315,000 if married).
+In the case of the 199A pass-through, the limits begin at $326,600 if married ($163,300 if others).
 These limits include the following factors:

 - UBIA - unadjusted basis immediately after acquisition - of any qualified property the business holds